|

 - Chasm Ziggurat

-Sub-topics in Tomb Raider analysis:
+Reports from my Tomb Raider analysis:

 While playing through Tomb Raider, I got the impression of a large variety of ambient VFX that influenced my experience by breaking up the levels in a way I had never seen before.
 Each new area or moment had new geometry or perspectives, and also immediately indicated its' uniqueness by throwing particles in my face from almost every direction.
 Completing this analysis revealed that they achieved this impression with a 55:45 ratio of minutes with ambient environmental VFX to minutes with no VFX.
 My data is based on a 7.5 hour playthrough with the side content cut out.
 As a player, the experience is much larger than this ratio indicates because the impact is greater than the implementation.